Altaaaaaaa/mutsig-analysis-for-tf/README.md

   * [minimum] => Minimum number of signatures to extract
   * [maximum] => Maximum number of signatures to extract
 * The results made through **MatGen.py** were used as input data.
-* We use SBS96.all(96 types of mutations in Single Base Substation).
+* We use SBS96.all(96 types of mutations in Single Base Substitution).
 * After execution, the optimal number of signature will be selected and used for analysis (Refer to './ext_data/SBS/SBS96_selection_plot.pdf' for the best number of signature).
 * The results are as shown in the tables below: <br>